natemking/burger_banquet/README.md

 ## Description

 ### Scope of Work
 The user is looking for a fun way to track Hamburgers.
-They want to be able to add burgers to a menu then mark them ate.
+They want to be able to add burgers to a menu then mark them as eaten.
 ### MySQL Functionality
+The user's burgers are stored in a MySQL database.
 ### Node.js Functionality

 ### Express-Handlebars